DanoZap/DanoZap/README.md

-- 👋 Hi, I’m @DanoZap
+- Hi, I’m @DanoZap
-- 👀 I’m interested in programming, technology, artificial intelligences and web design
+- I’m interested in programming, technology, artificial intelligences and web design.
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- I’m currently learning HTML, CSS and JavaScript. (i'm noob on all that :( )
+- My goal is to one day make a living from programming.
 - 📫 How to reach me danzapcar@gmail.com